 1. Pursue HVAC Business CertificationsDepending on where your HVAC business is located, you might be required to have specific licenses and certifications to operate in that state.
 If you’re serious about improving your business, you should consider investing in educational courses and licensing for you and your employees.
 If you’re debating whether to invest in additional training, know that it can often set you apart as someone competent in the HVAC business world.
 Certifications demonstrate that your team has specific skills and can increase the level of trust that your clients have in you.

-In order to reach new clients, you should consider investing in a marketing plan.
-Not only can marketing find more perspective clients, but it also places you in a category of professionalism as you show that you are a serious HVAC business owner.
-Creating a website, paying for newspaper ads and truck signage, and showing up at networking events are all great ways to spread awareness about your business.
+2. Pay for Marketing MaterialsTo reach new clients, you should consider investing in a marketing plan.
+Not only can marketing help you attract new clients, but it will also allow you to be seen as a professional, serious HVAC business owner.
+Once you receive a loan or line of credit, you can create a website, pay for newspaper ads and truck signage, and attend networking events.
+These are all great ways to spread awareness about your business.

 3. Build Your HVAC Technician TeamExpansion means an increase in workload, which means you’ll need to hire more employees.
 There may be times when the extra hands you’re looking to hire might not fit into your current budget.
 Consider offering an apprenticeship program where you can mentor newcomers in the industry.
 When they complete the program, you can hire them as full-time employees.
 By pursuing additional financing options, your focus changes from worrying if you’re meeting payroll; instead, you can focus on building a talented team and providing excellent customer service.